AmnisIO/AmnisIO/README.md

 * It supports 26 operators

 ###### Drivers
-* Arduino UNO driver is to be added
+* Arduino UNO driver has been written, with digital inputs and outputs (analog inputs to be added shortly)
+* Other drivers need to be added

 ### Transpiler
 * TypeScript Compiler API is to be used